jessezimm/Amazon_Vine_Analysis/README.md

 ## Overview
 The purpose of this analysis is to understand the reviews of Amazon customers who were paid (part of Vine program) and unpaid to write reviews.

+## Results
-## Results: Using bulleted lists and images of DataFrames as support, address the following questions:
+: Using bulleted lists and images of DataFrames as support, address the following questions:

 How many Vine reviews and non-Vine reviews were there?